Growth and fluctuation in perturbed nonlinear Volterra equations

-Hence, when $L_f(\Sigma)>2$ we have that $X(t)$ is recurrent on $\mathbb{R}$.
-This leaves open the question of recurrence, or in other words, whether or not the process actually fluctuates, for $L_f(\Sigma)\in(1,2)$. \end{remark} Finally, when the perturbation term is so large that $L_f(\Sigma)=\infty$ we expect this exogenous force to dominate the system and this intuition is confirmed by our next result.
+Hence, when $L_f(\Sigma)>2$, $X(t)$ is recurrent on $\mathbb{R}$.
+This leaves open the question of recurrence, or in other words, whether or not the process actually fluctuates, for $L_f(\Sigma)\in(1,2)$.
+In Figure \ref{fig_sharpness} (left) we show simulations of the process in which (a scaled version of) the quantity $X(t)/\Sigma(t)$ fluctuates between the quantitative bounds predicted by Theorem \ref{Thm.stoch.L.H}.
+These numerical experiments further illustrate that our bounds appear to be approximately sharp (at least for some classes of examples).

+Finally, when the perturbation term is so large that $L_f(\Sigma)=\infty$ we expect this exogenous force to dominate the system and this intuition is confirmed by our next result.
 In particular, we prove that the solution to \eqref{eq.introsfde} is recurrent on $\mathbb{R}$ and that its fluctuations are precisely of order $\Sigma$. \begin{theorem} Let \eqref{finite_measure}, \eqref{asym_odd}, \eqref{fasym2} and \eqref{sigma_con} hold.
 Suppose additionally that $\lim_{x\to\infty}f(x)=\infty$ and $\sigma \notin L^2(0,\infty)$.
 If $L_f(\Sigma)=\infty$, then

 and furthermore

 \end{theorem}